-BRANDT ROBERTS is in his fourth season at the Commonweal.
-Favorite roles include D’Artagnan in The Three Musketeers, Ragnar Brovik in The Master Builder, Lord Fancourt Babberley in Charley’s Aunt, Teddy Brewster in Arsenic and Old Lace and Richard Noakes in Arcadia.
-Cherished regional credits include The Woman in Black, Treasure Island, Measure for Measure, Henry IV Part I and Greater Tuna in New York City.
-Roberts holds a B.A. in Theatre from Harding University and an M.F.A. in Performing Arts from the Savannah College of Art and Design.
+BRANDT ROBERTS is in his fifth season at the Commonweal.
+Favorite roles include John Merrick in The Elephant Man, D’Artagnan in The Three Musketeers, Ragnar Brovik in The Master Builder, Fancourt Babberley in Charley’s Aunt, Teddy Brewster in Arsenic and Old Lace.
+Cherished regional credits include The Woman in Black and Treasure Island at the Shawnee Theatre and Measure for Measure and Henry IV Part I at the Shakespeare Theatre of New Jersey.
+Roberts holds a B.A. from Harding University and an M.F.A. in Performing Arts from the Savannah College of Art and Design.

-JEREMY van METER is enjoying his seventh season in residence at the Commonweal.
+JEREMY van METER is enjoying his eighth season in residence at the Commonweal.
 Favorite credits here include C.K.
-Dexter Haven in The Philadelphia Story, the title role in Ibsen’s Brand and, most recently, Frederick Treves in The Elephant Man.
-His professional career began at The Barter Theatre in Virginia (1991-94) and he has appeared regionally at Riverside Theatre, Lexington Children’s Theatre, Illinois Shakespeare Festival and Great River Shakespeare Festival.
+Dexter Haven in The Philadelphia Story, Anthony Reilly in Outside Mullingar and the title role in Dracula: Prince of Blood by Scott Dixon.
+His professional career began at The Barter Theatre in Virginia and he has appeared regionally at Riverside Theatre, Lexington Children’s Theatre, Illinois Shakespeare Festival and Great River Shakespeare Festival.
 Jeremy holds an M.F.A. in Acting from the U. of Iowa and makes his home in Lanesboro with his lovely wife, Catherine Glynn.

 THOMAS WHITE (Production Manager) is grateful to be in his fourth year at the Commonweal.
 Originally from Ames, Iowa, Thomas was the resident lighting designer for the Oster Regent Theatre in Cedar Falls while earning a B.A. in technical theater from the University of Northern Iowa.
 Thomas is a founding member of Sissy’s Sircus, a burlesque troupe that pushes the boundaries of gender identity and sexuality through drag, dance and theatre.
 In addition to extensive work with theatre, dance, and other organizations in central Iowa, his professional experience includes work with the Colorado Shakespeare Festival and the Telluride Film Festival.